Theresa Clay: Zoological career

 It was Meinertzhagen who introduced Clay to zoology.
 He was an ornithologist, and after having her assist him in his work with birds, he decided she should pursue the study of bird parasites.
 When he collected birds, he would remove the parasites for her before prepping them.
 He already had amassed a large collection of bird parasites, and eventually had her catalogue it.
 With him, she went on expeditions to North Africa and the Middle East.
+In 1934, she received her bachelor of science degree from the University of Edinburgh.

 Clay went on expeditions to the Arctic in 1935–38 and 1946–49.
 She started volunteering at the British Museum (Natural History) in 1938.
 In 1949, she was appointed as a staff member in the entomology department, and she remained there for the rest of her career.
 She became a Senior Scientific Staff Member in 1952, and a Deputy Keeper in 1970.
 In 1955 she gained her DSc from the University of Edinburgh on the basis of sustained original, authoritative work on Mallophaga, much of it published in scientific journals.
 This included "A check list of the genera and species of Mallophaga" (1955, coauthored with George Henry Evans Hopkins).
 According to K. C. Emerson, this work "was a historical milestone in Mallophaga taxonomy.
 All known publications on Mallophaga, containing taxonomic information were reviewed and the species were placed in a modern classification.
 The result was that 201 genera and 2,657 species were considered valid… Publication of this important paper marked the beginning of the new era in lice taxonomy, as it served as the new base from which further research could be undertaken."
 Clay frequently collaborated with Miriam Rothschild, and they wrote Fleas, Flukes and Cuckoos together in 1952.
-In 1955, she received a D.Sc. degree from the University of Edinburgh.

 While there is no evidence Clay helped Meinertzhagen commit any of his scientific (or other) frauds, it is unlikely that she was completely unaware of them.
-As his secretary, she is in a position to help him falsify diaries and records, and as a volunteer at the British Museum she is suspected of having facilitated his thefts.
+As his secretary, she was in a position to help him falsify diaries and records, and as a volunteer at the British Museum she is suspected of having facilitated his thefts.
 Even if she was largely unaware of the extent of his fraudulent work, many of the louse and other bird parasite specimens she studied and catalogued must have come from birds Meinertzhagen stole or of which he falsified the collection location and other data.